 Obtaining a visa on arrival at the airport:

 1) Fill out the visa form:

 Prior to your arrival in Kathmandu, go to the Nepal Department of Immigration website and fill out the online form.
-Here’s the link to the online form: https://online.nepalimmigration.gov.np/tourist-visa
+Here’s the link to the online form if you are arriving at the Tribhuvan International airport in Kathmandu: https://nepaliport.immigration.gov.np/on-arrival/IO01

 Read this before you fill out your application form:

 - Please keep your valid passport at hand.

 - Ready a recent digital photograph (size: 1.5” x 1.5”) in your pen drive or other device to upload your photograph for the application.

 - a detailed permanent residence address, and

 - You need to provide telephone numbers—land-line and/or mobile.

 - You need to provide your email address too.